rancher/rke2/docs/mgiration.md

 # Migration from RKE1 to RKE2

-In order to migrate from Rancher Kubernetes Engine (RKE1) to RKE2, you need basically two things:
+In order to migrate from Rancher Kubernetes Engine (RKE1) to RKE2, you need two things:

 - ETCD data directory
 - Cluster CA certificates